 A.13.1 Introduction

 The signalling flows for release of Collaborative Session demonstrate how the session is released by the Controller UE or by the remote party UE.
-The following signalling flow is included:
+The following signalling flows are included:

-- subclause A.13.2 shows an example where the Controller UE initiates release of a Collaborative Session.
-It demonstrates how the service control signalling and media path between the Controller UE and remote UE and the media path between the Controlee UE and the remote UE are released as a result of the session release; and
+- subclause A.13.2 shows an example where the Controller UE initiates the release of a Collaborative Session.
+It demonstrates how the service control signalling and media path between the Controller UE and remote UE and the media path between the Controllee UE and the remote UE are released as a result of the session release; and

-- subclause A.13.3 shows an example where the remote UE initiates release of a Collaborative Session.
+- subclause A.13.3 shows an example where the remote UE initiates the release of a Collaborative Session.

 A.13.2 Controller UE releases collaborative session

 In this example, session release is initiated by the Controller UE (UE 1), which is involved in the Collaborative Session with UE 2 and the remote UE (UE 3).
-The SCC AS ensures that all Controlee UEs involved in the Collaborative Session receive a request for session release in order to completely release the session ongoing with the remote UE.
+The SCC AS ensures that all Controllee UEs involved in the Collaborative Session receive a request for session release in order to completely release the session ongoing with the remote UE.

 Figure A.13.2-1: Release of Collaborative Session initiated by Controller UE